JuliaEarth/GeoStats.jl/README.md

 Contributing
 ------------

+You're very encouraged to contribute patches and ideas, I'll be glad to apply them and add your name to the contributors list.

-If you published any material using this package, feel free to share it.
+If you published any material using this package, feel free to share.
 A reference will be added to this website for others interested in reading your work.

-You're very encouraged to contribute patches and ideas, I'll be glad to apply them and add your name to the contributors list.